Global-Ecosystems-Atlas/.github/profile/README.md

 #### Enhancing financial structuring and risk insurance
 An increasing number of countries and communities invest in risk insurance to protect against climate- and nature-related loss and damage.
 New ecosystems knowledge can lead to new opportunities in financial structuring based on the underlying value of ecosystem services.

+# How to cite the data
+When using the Global Ecosystems Atlas Synthesis Map in any publication, report or project, please cite it as follows:
+Group on Earth Observations [Year] Global Ecosystems Atlas Synthesis Map version [Version Number].
+Available from: https://globalecosystemsatlas.org/.
+Accessed on [Date].

+When citing the Global Ecosystems Atlas Initiative, please cite it as follows:
+Global Ecosystems Atlas [Year] Group on Earth Observations.
+Available from: https://globalecosystemsatlas.org/.
+Accessed on [Date].

 ### Contacts
 If you have questions or queries about the Atlas GitHub organisation please contact [Nick Murray](nicholas.murray@jcu.edu.au) or [Ben Cresswell](benjamin.cresswell@jcu.edu.au).